panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 Because `fetch()` returns a promise, you can simplify the code by using the `async/await` syntax: `response = await fetch()`.

-You've found out how to use `fetch()` accompanied with `async/await` to fetch JSON data, handle fetching errors, cancel a request, perform parallel requests.
+If you need to cancel a `fetch()` request, then you need to connect the request with an abort controller.

 Having mastered the basics of `fetch()` with `async/await`, follow my post on [How to Timeout a fetch() Request](/timeout-fetch-request/).